a variety of vegetables and fish with nutrients to eat during menopause

 Medically Reviewed by Jennifer Hanway

-As a health communications expert, I’ve done my fair share of researching and educating about the importance of eating a well-balanced and nutrient-rich diet at all stages of life.
+As a health communications expert, I’ve done my fair share of researching and educating about the importance of eating a well-balanced and nutrient-rich diet.
 The top benefits, from my perspective, include:

-• Having the energy you need to stay active throughout the day.
+• Maintaining the energy to stay active all day long.

-• Lowering the risk of some diseases like heart disease and diabetes.
+• Lowering the risk of certain diseases such as heart disease and diabetes.

-However, it wasn’t until I became a member of the menopause community that I started truly understanding the connection between the foods I was eating and the symptoms I was feeling.
+However, it was only when I became a member of the menopause community that I began to grasp the link between the foods I was eating and the symptoms I was experiencing.

 Good menopause nutrition

-Before we dive into what foods can help (and hurt) during this phase of life, let’s focus on what foods make up the building blocks of good menopause nutrition.
-In general, eating a diet filled with whole grains, lean protein, fruits and vegetables, and healthy fats is a solid way to work towards giving your body the foods and nutrients it needs during menopause.
+Before we dive into what foods can help (or hurt) during this phase of life, let’s focus on what foods make up the building blocks of good menopause nutrition.
+In general, a diet rich in whole grains, lean protein, fruits and vegetables, and healthy fats provides your body with the foods and nutrients it needs during menopause.

-There’s evidence that following a Mediterranean-style diet may help reduce the risk of hot flashes and cognitive decline.
+There’s evidence that choosing a Mediterranean-style diet may help reduce the risk of hot flashes and cognitive decline.
 This type of diet includes:

 • Plenty of fruits, vegetables, whole grains, potatoes, beans, nuts, and seeds.